mongodb/go-client-mongodb-atlas/tools/transformer/README.md

 - Remove prefix or suffix from model name
 - Ignore if model name is not matching prefix or suffix

+5. Digest transformation

+Removes digest authentication which is not recognized by many generators

 ## Transformation Validation

 Transformation engine does perform validation for invalid cases.